Table of Contents Show

 If your passport and visa requirements imposed by a governmental agency suddenly change, you will not be able to reach your destination, and cancellation occurs.

-Due to sudden epidemics or pandemics, the government declared local or national emergencies come under this, but this does not apply to endemic diseases that arise in a specific location.
+Due to sudden epidemics or pandemics, government-declared local or national emergencies come under this, but this does not apply to endemic diseases that arise in a specific location.

 3. Natural disasters